San Francisco Giants CEO, Larry Baer, Has Public Fight With Wife, Appears To Pull Her To The Ground

 In subsequent tweets, Sernoffsky reported that police were at the scene interviewing witnesses.
 He also said that two of those witnesses had to separate Baer from his wife as she cried for help.

-According to an article on the Chronicle’s website, the person who recorded the video did not want to be identified.
+According to an article on the Chronicle‘s website, the person who recorded the video did not want to be identified.
 The video on TMZ’s site is actually two clips that have been spliced together.
-At the end of the second clip, the Chronicle reports that you can hear Pamela screaming “Oh My God!” and you can see Larry Baer walking off and saying “Pam, stop!”
+At the end of the second clip, the Chronicle reports that you can hear Pamela screaming “Oh My God!” and you can see Larry Baer walking off and saying, “Pam, stop!”

 Eyewitnesses also said that the couple was having an emotionally intense conversation for about 20 minutes before things got physical.